ExpensePal-DevOpsK4/expensepal/README.md

 # expensepal
-Testing the trigger at develop
+Testing the trigger at develop again